ASHWINPES/Serverless-ETL-Application-on-AWS/README.md

 PART 3: Data Visualization
-Grafana is a open-source visualization tool which can easily integrated with AWS.
-By configuration and connecting Grafana and AWS Athena.
-We can visualize the data in the tables inside S3 buckets.
+Grafana is a open-source visualization tool which can be easily integrated with AWS.
+By configuration and connecting Grafana and AWS Athena, we can visualize the data in the tables inside S3 buckets.

 The use-case I achieved in this project is Checking the availability of taxis in Singapore during business hours 8:00 A.M. to 8:00 P.M.
 (Singapore local time)